 Many of the professors in the Department have research grants that allow them to pay undergraduate students to carry out research in their laboratories.
 Hours and pay vary.
-If students are interested in this opportunity then they should get a copy of the booklet “Research Opportunities for Undergraduate and Graduate Students” from the Departmental Office (SCIE 435), decide which professors they’d like to work with and then ask them if they have any research opportunities in their labs.
+If students are interested in this opportunity then they should complete a "interested in research" form on our homepage (bottom right) and decide which professors they’d like to work with and then ask them if they have any research opportunities in their labs.
 They will be very interested in talking with students.

 3. UNCG Undergraduate Research Assistantships

 The University awards assistantships for undergraduate to carry out research with a faculty mentor.
 These can total $2,000 ($1000 per semester or summer session) for 8-10 hours research per week.
 Students must have a GPA of at least 2.7, have completed 30 semester hours of courses at UNCG and achieved at least sophomore status.
-If students are interested then they should get a copy of the booklet “Research Opportunities for Undergraduate and Graduate Students” from the Departmental Office (SCIE 435), decide which professors they’d like to work with and then ask them if they will mentor their research.
+If students are interested then they should complete a "interested in research" form on our homepage (bottom right) and decide which professors they’d like to work with and then ask them if they will mentor their research.
 They will be very interested in talking with students.

 4. Research Degree